What are the Child Tax Credits?

 What if I file my tax return late?

 You should be able to get the credit even if you file late, but in some cases you may have to pay a penalty for filing late.
-If you can not file your tax return by April 15, 2008, talk to a tax preparer to find out what to do.
-You can talk to one for free at Volunteer Income Tax Advocates (VITA).
+If you can not file your tax return by April 15, 2014, talk to a tax preparer to find out what to do.
+You can talk to one for free at a tax clinic near you.